The Myth of the ‘Squatter’ and the Emergency Housing Discourse in Post war

 Matias Echanove and Rahul Srivastava, “Taking the Slum Out of ‘Slumdog’,” New York Times, 21 February 2009, A21.

-Michael Johnstone, “The Evolution of Squatter Settlements in Peninsular Malaysian Cities,” Journal of Southeast Asian Studies, 12, no. 2 (September 1981), 364–80.
-Retrieved from JSTOR via NLB’s eResources website.
+Michael Johnstone, “The Evolution of Squatter Settlements in Peninsular Malaysian Cities,” Journal of Southeast Asian Studies 12, no. 2 (September 1981): 364–80.
+(From JSTOR via NLB’s eResources website)

-Michael Johnstone, “Urban Squatting and migration in Peninsula Malaysia,” International Migration Review, 17, no, 2 (Summer 1983), 291–322.
-Retrieved from JSTOR via NLB’s eResources website.
+Michael Johnstone, “Urban Squatting and migration in Peninsula Malaysia,” International Migration Review 17, no, 2 (Summer 1983): 291–322.
+(From JSTOR via NLB’s eResources website)

 Morris Juppenlatz, Cities in Transformation: The Urban Squatter Problem of the Developing World (St. Lucia: University of Queensland Press, 1970).
 (Call no. RUR SEA 301.363091724 JUP)